 Then, once they have completed their line-up, have your preschooler go back to the beginning and see if they can sing the alphabet song in the order they lined up the cards.
 That’s a fun challenge!

 You don’t have to limit yourself to just making gingerbread “trains” with this printable.
 You can also just play alphabet matching games.
-Match the upper and lower case letters together followed by adding the corresponding letter manipulative and you have twice the letter practice in a single, super simple, activity!
+Match the uppercase and lowercase letters together followed by adding the corresponding letter manipulative and you have twice the letter practice in a single, super simple, activity!

 Playing concentration is a classic children’s game, but for good reason.
 It helps develop their cognitive skills!
 Since these gingerbread cards have the alphabet on them, children get a little extra letter practice while they’re at it.